Table of Contents

 - The potential father’s failure to file a paternity action pursuant to statute, and failure to serve the mother and proceed to judgment in the paternity action as prescribed by this section, bars the potential father from bringing or maintaining any action to assert any interest in the child in the future.

 In addition, Arizona Rules of Procedure for Juvenile Court, Rule 66(d)(2) requires a person seeking Termination of Parental Rights to warn a biological parent that their failure to appear will result in an automatic “default.”
 This means that once the biological parent fails to appear for the hearing (which is not at all uncommon), then we at The Cantor Law Group will be ready to immediately move for finalization of the proceeding in order to severe their parental rights and establish your right to the child as quickly as possible.
-If you are seeking to adopt a step-child, a child that isn’t yours, or if the State has filed a petition against you as a parent seeking to Terminate your Parental Rights in Arizona, then contact The Cantor Law Group immediately in order for us to help you quickly resolve these issues.
-Our firm knows the Arizona adoption laws and we’re willing to sit down with you for a free initial consultation.
+If you are seeking to adopt a step-child, a child that isn’t yours, or if the State has filed a petition against you as a parent seeking to Terminate your Parental Rights in Arizona, then contact a Phoenix Adoption Lawyer with The Cantor Law Group immediately in order for us to help you quickly resolve these issues.
+Our Phoenix Adoption Lawyers know the Arizona adoption laws and we’re willing to sit down with you for a free initial consultation.
 Our offices are available 24 hours a day at (602) 254-8880 or by sending us a confidential email.